esbenkc/website/_pages/now.md

 Specifically, I'm

-- making the yc of ai safety
+- making the YC of AI safety
-- researching cyber offense capabilities in llms
+- researching cyber offense capabilities in LLMs
-- researching deceptive conversational patterns in llms
+- researching deceptive conversational patterns in LLMs
 - running international research hackathons
-- creating new ways of researching
+- creating new ways of doing research
-- giving a talks here and there